Frequently Asked Questions About Business Partnerships

 The amount of time varies from business to business.
 Some businesses spend time every week in the schools working with staff and students while others may attend one meeting or activity per month.
 It is up to you when partnering with a school to determine how much time you will spend.

 No!
-The School Board has regulations, which prohibit anyone from having direct access to our students and parents.
+The Prince William County School Board has regulations, which prohibit anyone from having direct access to our students and parents.
 In addition, volunteering in our schools will require a background check.
-There are also regulations which limit advertising on school grounds and on school sponsored communication instruments.
+There are also regulations that limit advertising on school grounds and on school-sponsored communication instruments.

 The business community can provide valuable resources in meeting school goals.
 Providing a quality education for all children is the responsibility of the entire community.
 The business community is eager to provide assistance in helping schools address identified needs.
 Many companies in our community have policies that provide release time for their employees to volunteer in our schools.
 You will be able to use this Web site to find companies who are willing to meet your needs.